 The Governing Body conducts its business through a number of committees.
 Each committee has terms of reference, which have been approved by the Governing Body.
 These committees are Finance and General Purposes, Standards, Remuneration, Advisory and Audit.
 Full minutes of meetings, except those deemed to be confidential by the Governing Body, are available on the College's website (at www.loreto.ac.uk) or from the Clerk to the Governing Body at: Loreto College, Chichester Road South, Hulme, Manchester, M15 5PB.
-Since the national lockdown as a result of the COVID-19 pandemic, the Governing Body has continued to conduct all of its meetings remotely from April 2020.
+Since the national lockdown as a result of the COVID-19 pandemic, the Governing Body has conducted some of its meetings remotely.